saaket2006/youtube-video-summarization-system/README.md

 # 🎥 Multi-Agentic YouTube Video Summarization Tool Powered by Whisper and LLMs

-AI-Based YouTube Summarization System

 This project is an AI-powered end-to-end system designed to automatically generate structured, clean, and academically styled summaries of YouTube videos.
-By combining transcript extraction, audio transcription, chunking, multi-agent processing, translation, and validation, the system produces high-quality summaries suitable for research, learning, and revision.
-Users only provide a YouTube URL and an optional translation preference, and the system handles the complete pipeline, including post-summary Q&A using the final content.
+Using a multi-agent pipeline developed with Google’s AI Development Kit (ADK), the system orchestrates transcript extraction, audio transcription, chunking, agent collaboration, translation, and validation to produce high-quality summaries suitable for research and learning.
+Users simply provide a YouTube URL and an optional translation preference, and the ADK-driven agent workflow handles the complete lifecycle, including post-summary Q&A based on the final output.

-Problem Statement
+**Problem Statement**

-YouTube hosts a vast amount of educational and technical content, but much of it is lengthy, unstructured, and time-consuming to consume.
-Many videos lack accurate transcripts, and manually extracting key concepts or converting them into structured notes is a tedious process.
-Learners and professionals often need reliable, concise insights without spending hours watching video content.
-Moreover, multilingual audiences face the added challenge of understanding videos published only in a single language.
+YouTube offers a vast collection of educational and technical content, but a significant portion of it is long, unstructured, and difficult to process efficiently.
+Many videos lack accurate transcripts, making it even harder for students, researchers, and multilingual audiences to extract meaningful insights.
+Manually summarizing videos requires substantial effort, is inconsistent, and is not scalable when working with large volumes of content.
+These limitations create a clear need for an automated, reliable, and structured summarization mechanism.

-Solution Statement
+**Solution Statement**

-The AI-Based YouTube Summarization System solves these issues by providing an automated, multi-agent approach that transforms YouTube content into high-quality summaries.
-The system retrieves or transcribes the video, cleans and chunks the text, processes it through parallel formatter and summarizer agents, merges results into a final structured summary, and optionally translates it.
-A validator agent ensures correctness and readability, and a Q&A agent answers follow-up questions.
-This solution drastically reduces consumption time, eliminates manual summarization effort, and provides accessible multilingual output.
+The AI-Based YouTube Summarization System addresses this challenge by leveraging Google ADK to build an intelligent multi-agent workflow that transforms YouTube videos into high-quality summaries.
+The system retrieves or transcribes the video, cleans and chunks the text, and uses ADK-powered formatter and summarizer agents running in parallel to process the content efficiently.
+The outputs are merged by a final summarizer agent, and optional translation is provided through an additional ADK agent.
+A validator agent ensures correctness, structure, and readability, while a Q&A agent allows users to interact with the summarized material.
+This tightly orchestrated ADK workflow removes the burden of manual summarization and provides multilingual, academically structured results within seconds.

-Architecture
+**Architecture**
 The architecture is composed of multiple agents and utility layers that work together in a clean, modular pipeline:

-Transcript Retrieval Layer

-transcript_utils: Loads official YouTube transcripts when available.
+*Transcript Retrieval Layer* - transcript_utils: Loads official YouTube transcripts when available.
                                whisper_utils: Performs Whisper audio transcription when transcripts are unavailable.

-Chunking Layer

-chunk_utils: Splits long transcripts into smaller text segments.
+*Chunking Layer* - chunk_utils: Splits long transcripts into smaller text segments.
                    batch_chunks: Organizes these segments into manageable batches for parallel processing.

-Formatter Agent

-Cleans transcript chunks, fixes grammar, restructures sentences, and improves readability.
+*Formatter Agent* - Cleans transcript chunks, fixes grammar, restructures sentences, and improves readability.

-Chunk Summarizer Agent

-Summarizes each cleaned chunk independently.
+*Chunk Summarizer Agent* - Summarizes each cleaned chunk independently.
 Ensures clarity, structure, and removal of unnecessary content.

-Final Summarizer Agent

-Aggregates all chunk summaries.
+*Final Summarizer Agent* - Aggregates all chunk summaries.
 Produces a polished, section-wise final summary.

-Translator Agent

-Converts the final English summary into the user’s selected language.
+*Translator Agent* - Converts the final English summary into the user’s selected language.
 Preserves headings, bullets, and markdown structure.

-Validator Agent

-Performs correctness, coherence, and structural validation of the final summary.
+*Validator Agent* - Performs correctness, coherence, and structural validation of the final summary.
 Ensures that the content meets academic-style requirements.

-Q&A Agent

-Allows users to ask follow-up questions.
+*Q&A Agent* - Allows users to ask follow-up questions.
 Responds using the final summary as the contextual knowledge base.

-Workflow
+**Workflow**

 The workflow describes how the system processes user input from start to end: